Bob Taft: Post-gubernatorial activities

 After Taft left the governorship, he and his wife made a trip to Tanzania in February 2007 where he had served as a Peace Corps volunteer.
 Taft said the trip was invigorating and that the buildings where he taught and lived 40 years earlier were still there.

 Taft joined the University of Dayton in August 2007 as a distinguished research associate for educational excellence.
 His job is to help the university launch the Center for Educational Excellence, which encourages students to study science, technology, engineering, and math.
 "We've got to figure out how to get more students in college, and that's a challenge that I really look forward to."
 Thomas Lasley II, dean of the School of Education and Allied Professions, stated Taft was the first professional who refused his salary offer for being too high.
 Lasley was quoted "I think the more people have gotten to know him [Taft] the more they realize he is a very ethical individual".

 In November 2008, he joined the Board of Directors of the Alliance for the Great Lakes to help advance Great Lakes education and policy initiatives, such as the Great Lakes-St. Lawrence Basin Water Resources Compact, started during his tenure as Chairman of the Council of Great Lakes Governors.

-As of 2017, he is on the board of directors for Battelle for Kids, a not-for-profit organization dedicated to moving education forward for students by supporting the educators who work with them every day.
+As of 2017, he is on the board of directors for Battelle for Kids, an education-focused not-for-profit organization.

 Taft is a member of the ReFormers Caucus of Issue One.

 Family

 The Taft family has been involved in Republican politics for over a century.
 Bob Taft's patrilineal great-great-grandfather Alphonso Taft was Secretary of War, Attorney General, and an Ambassador.
 His patrilineal great-grandfather William Howard Taft was President and Chief Justice of the United States; patrilineal great-grandmother Helen Louise "Nellie" Taft was First Lady.
 Paternal grandfather Robert Alphonso Taft, Sr. and father Robert Alphonso Taft, Jr. were both U.S. Senators.
 First cousin William Howard Taft IV acted as Secretary of Defense for two months in 1989.
 Uncle William Howard Taft III was an Ambassador.
 His patrilineal great-granduncle Charles Phelps Taft was a U.S. Representative from Ohio and, for a time, an owner of the Chicago Cubs baseball team.
 Patrilineal great-great-great-grandfather Peter Rawson Taft I was a member of the Vermont legislature.
 Other prominent relatives include Seth Chase Taft, Charles Phelps Taft II, Peter Rawson Taft II, Henry Waters Taft, Walbridge Smith Taft, and Horace Dutton Taft.
 Kingsley Arter Taft was a U.S. Senator from Ohio and Chief Justice of the Ohio Supreme Court.
+Taft serves as an advisory board member of the Society of Presidential Descendants.